mike-gee/webtranspose/README.md

 ## Enterprise Support

 Web Transpose serves enterprises small and large.
-We partner with copmanies for the long term with hands-on support and custom solutions.
+We partner with companies for the long term with hands-on support and custom solutions.

-Please email me directly at mike@webtranspose.com for enquires.
+Please email me directly at mike@webtranspose.com for enquiries.